aws-solutions-library-samples/guidance-for-persistent-world-game-hosting-on-aws/README.md

 * You can run two clients by running one in the Unity Editor and one with the created build.
 This way the clients will get different Cognito identities
 * List the worlds in the game client UI for any of the locations.
 After this, select "Join" for the world you want to join
 * If you rejoin a world, you will notice your persisted previous location will be picked up by the game server

+## Running Bot clients

+You can run headless bot clients across different regions to load test your game on AWS Fargate.
+The UnityBotClient folder contains all the required configuration to set this up.
+Please refer to the [Bot Client Readme](UnityBotClient/README.md)) for deployment details.

 # Implementation Overview